 Downsides of Using PODs for Added Coverage

 There are some downsides to consider why you use PODs to extend your coverage.
-First, if the beneficiary dies, the coverage is reduced immediately (see Example #18 at this FDIC page).
+First, if the beneficiary dies, the coverage is reduced immediately.
 Another downside is that PODs could slow the time that you can access your money after a bank failure.
-I'm assuming this is based on FAQ # 9 from this FDIC FAQ page:
+I'm assuming this is based on FAQ # 9 from the FDIC FAQ page: